MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 * $H_0$: **Null hypothesis**.
 Reminding students that they can save money for later purchases will not have any impact on students' spending decisions.

 * $H_A$: **Alternative hypothesis**.
 Reminding students that they can save money for later purchases will reduce the chance they will continue with a purchase.

+\BeginKnitrBlock{guidedpractice}<div class="guidedpractice">How could you design a randomized experiment to test these two hypotheses?^[With a sample of students, randomly assign half of them to the control condition, and the other half to the treatment condition.
+For those in the control condition, present them with a situation where an item is on sale and ask if they would like to buy the item.
+For those in the treatment condition, present them with the same situation, but also remind them that they can save money for later purchases, then ask if they would like to buy the item.
+Compute and compare the proportions who refrained from purchasing the item in each group.]</div>\EndKnitrBlock{guidedpractice}

+In statistical notation, we can define parameters $\pi_{ctrl}$ = the probability a student under a control condition (not reminding them that they can save money for later purchases) refrains from making a purchase, and $\pi_{trmt}$ = the probability a student under a treatment condition (reminding them that they can save money for later purchases) refrains from makes a purchase.
+Our hypotheses are then

+* $H_0: \pi_{trmt} - \pi_{ctrl} = 0$

+* $H_A: \pi_{trmt} - \pi_{ctrl} > 0$

 In this section, we'll explore an experiment conducted by researchers that investigates this very question for students at a university in the southwestern United States.^[Frederick S, Novemsky N, Wang J, Dhar R, Nowlis S. 2009.
 Opportunity Cost Neglect.
 Journal of Consumer Research 36: 553-561.]